Postmeasurement information and nonlocality of quantum state discrimination: Discussion

 The inclusion $\eta_{3}\rho_{3}-\eta_{4}\rho_{4}\in\mathbb{SEP}^{*}\backslash\mathbb{H}_{+}$ in Eq.~\eqref{eq:sfa} is from $\bra{\Psi_{-}}(\eta_{3}\rho_{3}-\eta_{4}\rho_{4})\ket{\Psi_{-}}=-1/24$ and $E^{\PT}\in\mathbb{SEP}^{*}$ for all $E\in\mathbb{H}_{+}$.
 Since Eq.~\eqref{eq:sfa} implies Condition~\eqref{eq:aulc} in Theorem~\ref{thm:aulc}, $\PI_{\{1,2\}}$ creates nonlocality but $\PI_{\{1,3\}}$ does not create nonlocality.

-So far, every example about annihilation or creation of nonlocality by PI contains only separable states\cite{ha20221,ha20222}.
-However, Examples~\ref{ex:anpi} and \ref{ex:crpi} show that some entangled states can be contained in the ensemble for annihilation or creation of nonlocality by PI.
-Thus, the annihilation or creation of nonlocality by PI is not affected by the existence of entangled state in the ensemble.
-Moreover, Examples~\ref{ex:nda} and \ref{ex:ndc} together with Examples~\ref{ex:anpi} and \ref{ex:crpi} also tell us that the PI dependency of annihilating or creating nonlocality in state discrimination has no relation with the entanglement inherent in the state ensemble.
+All previously known examples of the annihilation or creation of nonlocality by PI involved ensembles consisting entirely of separable states \cite{ha20221,ha20222}.
+By contrast, Examples~\ref{ex:anpi} and \ref{ex:crpi} demonstrate that these phenomena can also occur for ensembles containing entangled states.
+Thus, the presence of entanglement in a state ensemble does not preclude the annihilation or creation of nonlocality by PI.
+Moreover, Examples~\ref{ex:nda} and \ref{ex:ndc}, together with Examples~\ref{ex:anpi} and \ref{ex:crpi}, indicate that the dependence of these phenomena on the choice of subensembles cannot be determined solely by whether the ensemble contains entangled states.

-Our results demonstrated in ME that the annihilation and creation of quantum nonlocality depend on the choice of PI, therefore it is natural to investigate for other state discrimination strategy.
-It is also interesting future work that the annihilation or creation of nonlocality depending on the choice of PI can be extended in discriminating more than four states.
+Our results show that, in ME, the annihilation or creation of quantum nonlocality can depend on the choice of PI.
+It is therefore natural to investigate whether analogous phenomena arise under other state-discrimination strategies.